msobanjo/courseware/topics/nginx/modules/configuration/README.md

 ```

 ## Include Directive
-NGINX configurations can get quite long and much harder to maintain due to the file getting larger.
+NGINX configurations can become difficult to maintain due to the size and length of the file getting larger.
 The `include` directive can be used to effectively "import" other configurations from other files.
 You can use this for feature-specific configuration files; conventionally you would store these extra files in `/etc/nginx/conf.d` on Linux systems and `[INSTALL_FOLDER]/conf` on Windows.
 Here is an example for the `conf.d/http` and `conf.d/stream` files being included: